-While outside the Acquaviva D’Aragona Castle you can still see the large cylindrical tower of the fourteenth century, the main one dates back to the Norman age and if you notice well it rises on pre-existing megalithic natural stones.
+While outside the Acquaviva D’Aragona Castle you can still see the large cylindrical tower of the fourteenth century: the main one dates back to the Norman age; if you notice well, it rises on pre-existing megalithic natural stones.

-Don’t be tricked to enter from the square Piazza Castello, but go to Piazza della Conciliazione and get the honor to enter through a 1710’s door of Baroque style.
+Don’t be tempted to get in from the square Piazza Castello, but go to Piazza Della Conciliazione and get the honor to enter through a 1710’s door of Baroque style.
 Inside the Castle, you can also visit the Pinacoteca Comunale, the municipal art gallery that holds the 17th-century paintings of the Gerusalemme Liberata of Paolo Finoglio.

 Castello Aragonese of Taranto

-The Marine Army has started the restoration of the interior of the fortress with the intention of bringing it back to its original configuration: the very first walls and floors will soon see the light.
-Thanks to the military management guided tours are free of charge and available every day.
+The Marine Army has started the restoration of the fortress interior to bring it back to its original configuration: the real first walls and floors will soon see the light.
+Thanks to military management, guided tours are free of charge and available every day.

-The Castle is located on the small island that encloses the old village and which is connected to the city center by a beautiful swing bridge, built in 1886 and then renewed in 1958.
+The Castle is located on the Small Island that encloses the old village connected to the city center by a beautiful swing bridge, built-in 1886 and then renewed in 1958.

 Castel del Monte

-On each corner of the castle there are eight towers of the same shape and the structure has two floors connected with three spiral staircases inserted in as many towers.
-For its masterful architectural details and for its magical charm the castle became one of the prestigious Unesco World Heritage Site.
+On each corner of the Castle, there are eight towers octagonal-shaped as well.
+The structure has two floors connected with three spiral staircases inserted in like many towers.
+For its masterful architectural details and for its magical charm, the Castle became one of the prestigious Unesco World Heritage Site.